uzzal-mondal/An36-Seekbar-Kotlin/README.md

 1. A seekbar is an extension of a progressbar that adds a dragable thumb.
 A seekbar using  to left and right thum within changing to value.

 2. Method use: -
-# firstly seekbar call in method onCheckBarChangeListner()
+# firstly seekbar call in method onSeekkBarChangeListner()

 3.	 and gave me are 3 paramiters